jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Thanks to our beloved online streaming, our pandemic worries are easily replaced with tales of passionate love, fantastic magic spells, and galaxies far far away.

 We find Netflix is so compelling because stories are so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 There is no debate.
-We take the protagonists side.
+We always take the protagonists side.
 This moral clarity tells us precisely who the heroes and villains are, and therefore lets us commit our emotions.

-We can cherish Romeo and Juliet because we know their love is beautiful and worth dying for!
+For example, we can cherish Romeo and Juliet because we know their love is beautiful and worth dying for!
 While their families' rivalry is ignorant and stupid.
-We get why Luke Skywalker's rebellion is righteous and worth fighting for!
+We also get why Luke Skywalker's rebellion is righteous and worth fighting for!
 And know Darth Vader's empire is hellish and must be destroyed.

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

 That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using emotions.
 They fight using real objects like wands and lightsabers.

 Watching the good and bad guys fight is exciting stuff.
+It's why we can binge-watch for hours.
 But unlike us, the protagonists can't sit back and enjoy seeing the events unfold.

 Because nobody ever won a battle by watching it.
-The victors are the ones who control technology because tools are every story's the levers of power.
+The victors are the ones who control technology because tools are the levers of power in every story.
 Cinderella used a slipper to defeat her treacherous step-family.
 Harry Potter used a wand to defeat "He Who Must Not Be Named."
 And Luke Skywalker used a small ship to destroy the Death Star.
 When heroes control the levers of power, they overcome antagonists and solve problems.

 And this simple observation is the lesson Main Street must learn today.